 Integrity. + A measure of the trust that can be placed in the correctness of the information supplied by the total system.
-Integrity includes the ability of a system to provide timely and valid warnings to the user (alerts). + Applicable as of 2 November 2023.
+Integrity includes the ability of a system to provide timely and valid warnings to the user (alerts).

-Intruder. ++ An SSR transponder-equipped aircraft within the surveillance range of ACAS for which ACAS has an established track.
+Intruder.
+An aircraft for which ACAS has an established track.